-Steven G. Eckhaus, head of Cadwalader's Executive Compensation and Benefits group, concentrates his practice on executive compensation, employment law and related litigation.
+Steven G. Eckhaus, head of Cadwalader's Executive Compensation and Benefits Group, concentrates his practice on executive compensation, employment law and related litigation.
 Steve has earned a national reputation representing industry leaders in financial services, technology, sports, media, real estate and education, for whom he has negotiated more than $6 billion in pay.

-Steve joined the firm from Katten Muchin Rosenman LLP where he was chair of the firm's Executive Employment practice.
 Equally adept in the courtroom as around the negotiating table, Steve has successfully litigated matters involving trade secrets, confidentiality and inventions agreements, restrictive covenants, fiduciary duties, contracts, Title VII, ERISA, securities, RICO, trusts and estates, and criminal allegations.
 Steve has successfully argued cases in the United States Court of Appeals for the Second Circuit.
-Steve is rated by Lawdragon and Human Resources Executiveas among the 100 Most Powerful Employment Lawyers in America and, for each of the past three years, he has been recognized as one of the 20 leading ERISA and Employee Benefits Attorneys.
+Steve is rated by Lawdragon and Human Resources Executive as among the 100 Most Powerful Employment Lawyers in America and, for each of the past four years, he has been recognized as one of the 20 leading ERISA and Employee Benefits Attorneys.

-Steve has served as the owners' representative on the supervisory boards of iconic New York City properties such as the Empire State Building, negotiated and supervised the purchases of New York City office buildings, 1031 exchanges and multi-million dollar leasing transactions.
+Steve served as the owners' representative on the supervisory boards of iconic New York City properties such as the Empire State Building, negotiated and supervised the purchases and sales of New York City office buildings, 1031 exchanges and multi-million dollar leasing transactions.

 Steve received his J.D. from Cornell University Law School, and his B.S. from Cornell University.
 He is admitted to the bars of New York and New Jersey.
 Steve is admitted to practice in the U.S. Court of Appeals, Second Circuit, and the U.S. District Courts for the Eastern and Southern Districts of New York and District of New Jersey.
 He is a member of the Association of the Bar of the City of New York, and formerly a member of the Cornell University Library Advisory Council, and Hastings Law School Center for WorkLife Law Advisory Board.